An Adaptive Self-Scheduling Loop Scheduler: Background

 \subsection{Irregular Applications}

-Many common HPC applications have subsections of code that make irregular accesses to memory in parallel, such methods that deal with sparse matrices or graph algorithms, called irregular applications or Type-I applications~\cite{hpcg}.
+Many common HPC applications have subsections of code that make irregular accesses to memory in parallel, such as methods that deal with sparse matrices or graph algorithms.
+These types of applications are commonly called irregular applications or Type-I applications~\cite{hpcg}.
 Some common examples include graph mining and web crawls.
 However, these applications require a great deal of tuning based on both the computer system and algorithm input to perform optimally.
 Many different programming models are used to implement these kernels, but one of the most common is a fork-join model.
 Additionally, many of these kernels are memory-bound even when optimally programmed~\cite{roofline}.
 This means that many memory requests are already waiting to be fulfilled, and additional requests will have high latency on an already busy memory system.
-In order to explore this, we will look at two important irregular applications: Breath-First Search and Sparse Matrix-Vector Multiplication. \\
+In order to explore this, we will look at two important irregular applications: Breadth-First Search and Sparse Matrix-Vector Multiplication. \\

-\textbf{Breath-First Search.} The breath-first search application is commonly used inside many graph analytic metrics, such as building spanning trees or calculating betweenness of centrality.
-Additionally, many search-space problems solved with branch-and-bound will explore the tree in a breadth-first search manner, and many scheduling algorithms that rely on task-level for assignment and pruning explore tasks in a breadth-first search manner~\cite{javalin}.
+\textbf{Breadth-First Search.} The breadth-first search application is commonly used inside many graph-analytic metrics, such as building spanning trees or calculating betweenness of centrality.
+Additionally, many search-space problems that are solved using branching-and-bounding will explore the tree in a breadth-first search manner, and many scheduling algorithms that rely on task-levels for thread assignment and synchronization points explore tasks in a breadth-first search manner~\cite{javalin}.
 As such, the computation pattern of breadth-first search is critical to much of HPC.
-However, the execution of breadth-first search is highly dependent on the graph input, as see the Section~\ref{sec:results}.
-As such, selecting the right self-scheduling method would be difficult, and built-in scheduler methods have been constructed for several HPC breadth-first search implementations that are application, hardware, and input specific~\cite{bcnuma, javalin} \\
+However, the execution of breadth-first search is highly dependent on the graph input, as seen in Section~\ref{sec:results}.
+As such, selecting the right self-scheduling method would be difficult, and built-in scheduler methods have been constructed for several HPC breadth-first search implementations that are application, hardware, and input specific~\cite{bcnuma, javalin}. \\